KontextWork/docker-github-backup/README.md

 ## WAT

-Backups the given github organization using https://github.com/josegonzalez/python-github-backup
+Backups the given github organization using https://github.com/josegonzalez/python-github-backupit

+Features
+ - wraps the python library without leaking any dependencies into the host system
+ - runs as non root to ensure it runs isolated and can only write only designated folders

 ## Example